Tauhere | UC Connect - free thinking

 We aim to make all UC public lectures available online subject to permission from the speaker/s and other considerations.
 Videos of UC Connect talks are usually available about a week after the live event.

-To watch more than 150 UC public talks from the last decade, visit our YouTube channel or click below to watch one of our recent talks from 2020:
+To watch more than 150 UC public talks from the last decade, visit our YouTube channel or click below to watch one of our recent talks:

 Join the mailing list to be first to hear about what’s coming up.